 In this article you will read about the traditions that are followed in every region of Greece….this is, under normal circumstances.

-For 20 years in a row, Omilo was celebrating Easter together with the students, during the Greek Easter Course – Language and Culture.
+For 20 years in a row, the Omilo-team was celebrating Easter together with the students, during our Easter Course – Greek Language and Culture.

 From that day onward till Easter people might greet you with “kali sarrakosti” (We wish you a nice 40 days!), since there are 40 days till the “holy week” (the week before Easter Sunday).
 From Clean Monday till Easter Sunday children could count the 7 weeks with a traditional “Kuria Sarrakosti calendar”!
 Kathara Devtera is the first day of the so-called “fasting period” and the last day of Carnival.